 14% of them what have detectable seasonal influenza by PCR can be asymptomatic but have low viral loads (PubMed) and are probably not that infectious.
 Still, do not lick their nose.

-The effects of the flu vaccine are wide ranging, depending on the population studied: decreased infection, decreased hospitalization, decreased transmission and decrease in stroke and heart attack.
+The effects of the flu vaccine are wide-ranging, depending on the population studied: decreased infection, decreased hospitalization, decreased transmission and decrease in stroke and heart attack.
 While efficacy hovers around 50%, its benefits are undeniable to everyone except the Atlantic and the Cochrane review.

 Worried about that coughing idiot on the plane? " Passengers were at 3.6% increased risk of contracting pandemic (H1N1) 2009 if they sat in the same row as or within 2 rows of persons who were symptomatic preflight.
-A closer exposed zone (2 seats in front, 2 seats behind, and 2 seats either side) increased the risk for postflight disease to 7.7%" (PubMed).
+A closer exposed zone (2 seats in front, 2 seats behind, and 2 seats either side) increased the risk for post-flight disease to 7.7%" (PubMed).
 But wearing a mask on the plane is protective (PubMed) and a lot easier than holding your breath for the entire flight.

 When flu first hit Europe 500 years ago it was called the 'gasping oppression' (PubMed).
-I think we should still use the term
+I think we should still use the term.

 High fevers, headache, severe cough, way bad myalgias.
 Whether or not you die may be due to a genetic predisposition (PubMed).

-For H1N1, it is the obese (of 92 case patients who died (17%), 56 (61%) had BMI ≥30 and 28 (30%) had BMI ≥40 (PubMed) and the pregnant who are likely to die.
+For H1N1, it is the obese (of 92 cases who died (17%), 56 (61%) had BMI ≥30 and 28 (30%) had BMI ≥40 (PubMed) and the pregnant who are likely to die.

-Secondary bacterial pneumonias are very common with influenza, including the 2009 H1N1: "Of 3,110 (29.3%) samples positive for pandemic (H1N1) 2009 virus, 28% contained >1 other pathogen, most commonly Staphylococcus aureus (14.7%), Streptococcus pneumoniae (10.2%), and Haemophilus influenzae (3.5%)(PubMed)".
-They are more likely to have not been on prior antivirals, to go septic and to die (PubMed).
+Secondary bacterial pneumonias are very common (at least a fifth of patients) with influenza, including the 2009 H1N1: "Of 3,110 (29.3%) samples positive for pandemic (H1N1) 2009 virus, 28% contained >1 other pathogen, most commonly Staphylococcus aureus (14.7%), Streptococcus pneumoniae (10.2%), and Haemophilus influenzae (3.5%)(PubMed)."
+They are more likely to have not been on prior antivirals, to go septic and to die (PubMed)(Pubmed).
 Your threshold for adding antibacterial should, as a result, be low.